 Strategic Sealift Midshipman Program Application

 Apply by May 1st for the best chance of receiving Incentive Pay at the start of the Fall semester.
-Applications are accepted at anytime until Fall semester of Junior year.
+Applications are accepted at any time until the Fall semester of Junior year.
 Due to training requirements, it is strongly encouraged that students begin participation as early as possible.
 Questions?
-Contact our Strategic Sealift Officer at nicholas.lede@mma.edu.
+Contact our Strategic Sealift Officer at sara.ellenberger@mma.edu.

 Strategic Sealift Midshipman Program Application